The Bankrate promise

 1. Credit score

 Though specific requirements vary by lender, banks will likely consider your personal and business credit score.
 Banks typically review your FICO score to gauge your personal credit history and look for a score of at least 670.
-Some lenders, however, may accept scores as low as the mid-500s.

 Various business credit bureaus, such as Dun & Bradstreet, Equifax and Experian, review a business’s credit score.
 The scoring models used by each bureau vary.